 - In edit mode, place your cursor where you want a link to take a user to.

-- Click the Create a link target ID button (it looks like a crosshairs icon) to the right of the Insert Link/Unlink icons.
+- Click the Create a link target ID button to the right of the Insert Link/Unlink icons.
 The Create a link target ID pop-up window will appear.

 - A suggested link target ID eg. header2 shows in the box, but you can type in your own link target ID to help you identify the link target.
 Then click Create target.